mtitolo/styleguide/general-style-guidelines/README.md

 ## "Reddit"

 reddit is always lowercase, even at the start of sentences.
+Many headings and messages around the site are stylistically lowercased as well.

 ## Git workflow